Dometrain/deep-dive-typescript/10-tsconfig-settings/10.2-avoid-configuring-from-scratch/readme.md

 ## Avoid starting from scratch

-These days, most frameworks have TypeScript support built in, and therefore, include a tsconfig.json file.
-If you're using a framework, I recommend starting with their tsconfig.json file and then modifying it to fit your needs.
+I'll start with a simple suggestion.
+Avoid starting your tsconfig from scratch.
+These days, most frameworks have TypeScript support built in, and therefore, include a tsconfig.json file, or publish recommended settings.
+So, if you're using a framework, I recommend starting with their tsconfig.json file and then modifying it to fit your needs.

 For example, Next.js, Nuxt, and Vite all include a tsconfig.json file.
-You can use these as a starting point and then modify them to fit your needs.
+Use these as a starting point and then modify them to fit your needs.

 ## Other Recommended tsconfig settings